paypal/payflow-gateway/java/README.md

 Compiled on latest version of Java 1.8
 Added FREQUENCY to RecurringInfo object.
 Added AUTHTYPE to CheckTender object to support new field for TeleCheck.
+Added TRACEID and ACHSTATUS to TransactionResponse object for TeleCheck.